codama-idl/codama/packages/visitors/README.md

 ### `deduplicateIdenticalDefinedTypesVisitor`

-This visitor goes through the `DefinedTypeNodes` of all `ProgramNodes` inside the Codama IDL and removes any duplicates.
-A `DefinedTypeNode` is considered a duplicate if it has the same name and data structure as another `DefinedTypeNode`.
+This visitor goes through the `DefinedTypeNodes` of all `ProgramNodes` inside the Codama IDL and removes any duplicates, keeping the copy from the first program and repointing links to the removed copies at it.
+A `DefinedTypeNode` is considered a duplicate if it has the same identifier and data structure (ignoring docs) as another `DefinedTypeNode`, and if every defined type it links to without an explicit program is itself deduplicated across the same programs.
 This is useful when you have multiple programs that share the same types.

 ```ts
 codama.update(deduplicateIdenticalDefinedTypesVisitor());